HELP US HELP OTHERS!

 Was it “unfortunate” that, according to public documents and the publicly available Complaint, the fraudulent lifeguard and water safety instructor Hank Rainey was also Roxie’s buddy counselor in the pool when she drowned?

-Was it “unfortunate” that, according to a public document, Rainey’s mother said he was the “victim” who was “unfortunately” there in the pool with “that girl?”
+Was it “unfortunate” that, according to a public document, Rainey’s mother Allison said he was the “victim” who was “unfortunately” there in the pool with “that girl?”

 Was it “unfortunate” that, according to public admissions and the publicly available Complaint, none of the fraudulently certified fake lifeguards at the small pool noticed Roxie had drowned until someone outside of the pool screamed?